The Different Types of MBA Specializations

 Students have the opportunity to either pursue a general management program or complete a specialization as part of the MBA program.
 Specializations are a matter of choice, not a prerequisite, and all students receive the same MBA education regardless of whether or not they complete a specialization.
 Students should consider their career goals and professional development in settling on a specialization.

-You can read more about the different MBA specializations on these dedicated pages:
+You can read more about the specialization rankings of the top MBA programs here, and about different MBA specializations on these dedicated pages:

 How to Choose an MBA Specialization